Swestrong2020/CNN/README.md

 # CNN
-A neural network framework for c
+A neural network framework for C